By the numbers

 Annie is United States Air Force Veteran and graduate of Middle Tennessee State University.
 As an undergraduate, she was a member of Phi Sigma Pi Honors Fraternity and served as its Vice President.
 Annie organized the first Wounded Warrior fundraiser on campus.
 She traveled the world during her military service and experienced many different cultures that became a catalyst for her decision to major in History with a minor in English.

-Most recently, Hannah served as the Assistant Principal and English teacher for the NACS RAMs.
+Hannah has served as the Principal and Assistant Principal, as well as an English teacher for the NACS Rams.
 Hannah arrived in Nashville via the Mississippi Delta, where she taught high school art as a Teach For America corps member in Belzoni, MS. A native of Huntersville, North Carolina, Hannah received her B.A. in German and International Studies from the University of North Carolina at Chapel Hill.
-As an undergraduate student, Hannah was involved with the UNC Dance Marathon, fundraising for families and patients of the NC Children’s Hospital.
+As an undergraduate student, Hannah was involved with the UNC Dance Marathon, fundraising for families and patients of the NC Children's Hospital.

 Associate Dean of Students